LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-one/reading/data-source/_index.md

 One you have downloaded the `netflix_titles.csv` file, click on the `Data` tab in the top left corner and select `New Data Source` within your Tableau workbook.
 Click  on the `Upload from computer` button and navigate to the `netflix_tites.csv` file on your machine (probably in your downloads folder), and import the file.

-Once you have imported the spreadsheet, click on the `Sheet 1` tab in the bottom left hand corner to create a new sheet from the data source.
+Once you have imported the spreadsheet, click on the `Sheet 1` tab in the bottom left-hand corner to create a new sheet from the data source.

 {{% notice blue Example "rocket" %}}
 ![New Tableau workbook connected to a data source highlighting specific areas](pictures/tableau-worksheet-with-data.png?classes=border)